-“Spending down” income or assets is a common strategy for qualifying for Medicaid.
-But if you don't want to prematurely gift or sell your assets just yet, you can transfer your assets into a trust instead.
+To spend down your income you can use excess money over the limit towards medical expenses.
+Spending down income or assets is a common strategy for qualifying for Medicaid.
+But if you don't want to prematurely gift or sell your assets (which might result in gift taxes or capital gains taxes), you can transfer your assets into a trust instead.

-Your trust may also have to pay annual management or custodian fees if you opt for an accountant, lawyer, or brokerage firm to act as a professional trustee, which can reduce the value of the funds (and thus lower your loved ones' inheritance).
+Your trust may also have to pay annual management or trustee fees if you opt for an accountant, lawyer, or brokerage firm to act as a professional trustee, which can reduce the value of the funds (and thus lower your loved ones' inheritance).